 When Hitler threatens to invade Czechoslovakia and thereby spark a world war, Halder decides the time has come to act.
-However, the plot is abandoned when Britain and France agree to a compromise ceding the Sudetenland, the German-speaking area in the north of Czechoslovakia, to Germany and war is averted.
+However, Halder's plot to stage a coup is abandoned when Britain and France agree to a compromise ceding the Sudetenland, the German-speaking area in the north of Czechoslovakia, to Germany and war is averted.

-Von Stauffenberg serves in the force that occupies the territory, as commander of the Light Division's logistics section.
+Von Stauffenberg serves in the force that occupies the Sudetenland, as commander of the Light Division's logistics section.

-At the end of the year, the persecution of the Jews intensifies.
+The persecution of the Jews intensifies at the end of the year.
 Over the days of 9-10 November the Nazis orchestrate the Kristallnacht (Crystal Night) pogrom.
-Jewish shops, houses and synagogues across Germany are burnt by both the Schutz-Staffel (SS) - the 'Blackshirts', Hitler's personal guard - and the general population.
+Jewish shops, houses and synagogues across Germany are burnt by both the Schutz-Staffel (SS) - the Blackshirts, Hitler's personal guard - and the general population.
 Ninety-one Jews are killed.
 Thirty thousand are arrested and deported.

-Appalled by the violence and the moral disintegration it represents, von Stauffenberg abandons any remaining support he may have had for the Nazis.
+Von Stauffenberg is appalled by the violence of Kristallnacht and the moral disintegration it represents.
+He abandons any remaining support he may have had for the Nazis.
 Aware of Halder's plot and its failures, he begins to contemplate alternate means by which the regime may be overthrown, including the assassination of Hitler.

 Von Stauffenberg is initially enthusiastic about the war and the possibility of a German victory.
-He will participate in all the major campaigns, serving with distinction as a staff officer in the 6th Panzer Division in Poland and France before transferring to Russia then North Africa.
+He participates in all the major campaigns, serving with distinction as a staff officer in the 6th Panzer Division in Poland and France before transferring to Russia then North Africa.

 1940 - On 31 May von Stauffenberg is awarded the Iron Cross First Class.
 In June he is transferred to the army high command.